PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 #### Required variables

-- `SOURCE_RPC_URL` : The URL for the Ethereum RPC (Local node/Infura/Alchemy) service.Set the RPC URL to Ethereum mainnet to snapshot the data source contracts on it.
+- `SOURCE_RPC_URL` : The URL for the Ethereum RPC (Local node/Infura/Alchemy) service.
+Set the RPC URL to Ethereum mainnet to snapshot the data source contracts on it.
 - `SIGNER_ACCOUNT_ADDRESS` : The address of the signer account.
 This should be an unused "burner" address that does not need to have any token balance.
 You can create a new burner wallet from our [tool](https://devnet-mint.powerloom.dev/burner).
 - `SIGNER_ACCOUNT_PRIVATE_KEY` : The private key corresponding to the signer account address.
 - `SLOT_ID` : Enter your Devnet Slot ID.